-At the center, you can observe about 80 individuals engaged in their daily activities, ranging from searching for food to playing games.
+At the centre, you can observe about 80 individuals engaged in their daily activities, ranging from searching for food to playing games.
 In addition to observation, you can also learn a lot of information about these beauties through various ongoing exhibitions aimed at preserving this rare species.
-English-language tours are available at the center.
+English-language tours are available at the centre.

 If possible, schedule your visit for the morning hours, as this is when the feeding takes place and the pandas are most active.
 Seeing the gentle giants live in their green home, without fences, solo or in community, and resting or eating juicy fresh bamboo is one of the best experiences ever!

 Anhui is located in the east of China, and the ancient villages and fantastic mountains give Anhui a unique view of the Yangtze River valley.
 The main attractions of the city are Huangshan and Hongcun, two sites that are listed in the UNESCO world heritage.
 Huangshan, surrounded by clouds, is like a fairyland.
 This particular landscape has also made it a holy place for many painters and photographers.

 Hongcun, which is known as the “village in the painting,” has preserved more than 140 buildings from Ming and Qing dynasties; these are the typical architectures of the Huizhou style.

 Anhui also has the Hui cuisine, one of the eight great cuisines of China.
 As Hui cuisine focuses on ingredients and cooking time and firepower, you can find many exquisite and rare dishes.
 Anhui is a village that gives off an incredible atmosphere and food!